stineb/soilm_global/README.md

 rmarkdown::render_site()
 ```

 Please also note the data use policy, described in `./si_soilm_global.Rmd` and `./LICENSE`.
-When using this code, please cite the paper Stocker et al. (subm.).
-This code is also available on [Zenodo](http://doi.org/10.5281/zenodo.1286966), where the latest version corresponds to tag `v0.1`.
+When using this code, please cite the paper Stocker et al. (2019) *Nature Geoscience*.
+This code is released with a DOI on [Zenodo](http://doi.org/10.5281/zenodo.1286966), where the latest version corresponds to tag `v1.0`.

-beni stocker, 11.6.2018
+beni stocker, 18.1.2019